openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

   * `CMake 3.13 or higher <https://cmake.org/download/>`_ (choose "macOS 10.13 or later").
 Add `/Applications/CMake.app/Contents/bin` to path (for default install).
   * `Python 3.6 - 3.9 <https://www.python.org/downloads/mac-osx/>`_ (choose 3.6 - 3.9).
 Install and add to path.
-     * Note that OpenVINO is gradually stopping the support for Python 3.6.
+     * Note that OpenVINO is gradually phasing out support for Python 3.6.
 Python 3.7 - 3.9 are recommended.
   * Apple Xcode Command Line Tools.
 In the terminal, run `xcode-select --install` from any directory
   * (Optional) Apple Xcode IDE (not required for OpenVINO™, but useful for development)